open-policy-agent/gatekeeper/website/docs/gator.md

 - `violations` is either "yes", "no", or a non-negative integer.
 If "yes", at least one violation must otherwise match the assertion.
 If "no", then no violation messages must otherwise match the assertion.
 If a nonnegative integer, then exactly that many violations must match.
+Defaults to "yes".
 - `message` matches violations containing the exact string specified. `message` is case-sensitive.
 If not specified or explicitly set to empty string, matches all violations.